kg980/kg980/README.md

 ![banner](https://github.com/kg980/kg980/assets/60136682/ae68fa2c-3622-42b5-99d3-072a366803a5)
 ## About me! 👋
-I'm a Computer Science graduate currently working in endpoint infrastructure I have experience in Java, React and Python, but currently use PowerShell in my role Here are my projects to boost my Engineering skills with an aim to progress into engineering
+I'm a Computer Science graduate currently working in endpoint infrastructure I have experience in Java, React and Python, but currently I use PowerShell in my role.

+Here are my projects to boost my Engineering skills with an aim to progress into engineering

 ### Actively ongoing...